gavr123456789/niva-site/Writerside/topics/Gleam.md

 </compare>

 ## Floats
-TODO add MAX and catching / 0

-We dont need to use +. because niva type system is not Hindley-Mindler.
+We don't need to use +. because niva type system is not Hindley-Mindler.
 Every message has a receiver, so there + for Float and + Int types.
 <compare>
     <code-block lang="Scala">